imaginando/imaginando.github.io/vs/vs2/overview.md

 </div>
 <br>

 Control various Layer settings and access the Matrix to modulate both Layer and material parameters.
-This panel contains independent sections — Input, Color, Text, Video, and Matrix — which can be collapsed and are available only when relevant to the currently loaded material.
+This panel contains independent sections — Input, Color, Text, Video, and Matrix — which can be collapsed.
+Some are available only when relevant to the currently loaded material (eg. Text is available only when the Layer contains the Text material).

 Each section includes:
 - A Pin button that keeps the pinned tab on top.
 - A Help button that displays a brief description of the section.